 - Do Italian ladies make lots of pies?

-Housewives as a rule do not bake.
+neighborhood bakery.
+As a rule, Italians do not bake things at home.
 They are great cooks, but

 - With all that rich food, aren't there a lot of fat Italians?

 - No. In fact, the Food and Agriculture Organization of

 the United Nations says that an average Italian consumes 20 calories less each day than does an